On the equation $N_{p_1}(E)\cdot N_{p_2}(E)\cdots N_{p_k}(E)=n$: Introduction

+In the CM case, I show in \Cref{cor:cm-case}, that a stronger assertion holds, namely \Cref{th:main} is true for $k\geq 3$ even if the primes in \eqref{eq:erdos} are required to be primes of good ordinary reduction.

-More precisely, for every $k\geq 3$ and for all sufficiently large $x$ there exist integers $n\leq x$ with for some $\delta=\delta(k)>0$. \ethm It is unlikely that the growth of $G_k(E,n)$ given by the proof of Theorem~\ref{th:main} is optimal.
-Let me point of that in \citep{erdos36}, Paul Erdos considered the question of solutions (in triples of pairwise distinct primes $p_1,p_2,p_3$) to the equation \be (p_1-1)(p_2-1)(p_3-1)=n,\ee and proved the corresponding result in this case and that \textit{loc. cit.} served as an inspiration to this note.
-Let me also point out that one can also replace the assumption that GRH holds for $E$ by other types of hypothesis such as $\theta$-quasi-GRH etc., however since I make no claim of providing sharpest error terms nor best possible constants, the choice of stronger or weaker hypothesis is insignificant (to me).
-While \citep{erdos36} served as inspiration for this paper, my approach differs from that of \textit{loc. cit.} in several important points.
-Notably I use the fourth moment to prove Lemma~\ref{le:convergence} instead of the Hardy-Ramanujan Theorem.
-I also prove Theorem~\ref{th:erdos-product}, which was proved in \citep{erdos36} for $k=3$, a bit differently.
-Note that Theorem~\ref{th:main} assumes $k\geq 3$.
-But in fact I expect that the result also holds for $1\leq k\leq 2$.
-I hope to pursue $k=2$ in a separate paper.
+For the definition of the term \textit{Generalized Riemann Hypothesis (GRH) holds for $E/\Q$} see \Cref{def:grh}.
+Let me also point out that one can also replace the assumption that GRH holds for $E/\Q$ by other types of hypothesis such as $\theta$-quasi-GRH etc. (\cite{cojocaru05}), however since I make no claim of providing sharpest error terms nor the best possible constants, the choice of stronger or weaker hypothesis is insignificant (to me).
+At any rate, it is unlikely that the growth of $G_k(E,n)$ given by the proof of \Cref{th:main} is optimal.

+Let me point out that in \citep{erdos36}, Paul \erdos\ considered the question of the number of solutions (in triples of pairwise distinct primes $p_1,p_2,p_3$) to the equation \be (p_1-1)(p_2-1)(p_3-1)=n,\ee and proved the corresponding result in this case and that his paper served as an inspiration for computations of the examples \eqref{eq:elliptic-examples1} which led to this note.
+I am not aware of any paper of \erdos\ where he addresses the problem of the number of solutions in the general case for $k\geq2$, and hence this is proved here in \Cref{th:main2} using methods developed for the proof of \Cref{th:main}.
+In this classical case, the result is unconditional and is established for all $k\geq 2$ ($k=2$ falls back on \cite{erdos36b} which treats the problem of counting solutions $n=(p-1)(q-1)$ in distinct primes $p,q$).